joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

 To apply a filter to a display object, bitmap caching must be enabled for that object.
-When you apply a filter to a display object whose `cacheAsBitmap` property is set to `false`, the object’s `cacheAsBitmap` property is automatically set to `true`.
+When you apply a filter to a display object whose `cacheAsBitmap` property is set to `false`, the object's `cacheAsBitmap` property is automatically set to `true`.
 If you later remove all the filters from the display object, the `cacheAsBitmap` property is reset to the last value it was set to.